Tips for common check-in scenarios

 • Choose a public location for the first meeting -- a coffee shop, restaurant, or busy park.

-• Let the event name and location description be specific enough for your contacts to act on.
+• Let your activity description and location be specific enough for your contacts to act on.
 "Downtown Coffee, 5th and Main" is more useful than "coffee shop."

 • Assign a nearby friend to Tier 1 and a family member or out-of-town contact to Tier 2.
 Tier 1 is for quick local response.
 Tier 2 is for broader coordination.